Each year in the United States, approximately 20,000 people are diagnosed with acute myeloid leukemia (AML), a cancer of

 The person is given high doses of chemotherapy to destroy as many leukemia cells as possible.
-The stem cells are then transplanted into the body, where they travel to the bones and begin rebuilding bone marrow.
+The stem cells are then infused (transplanted) into the body, where they travel to the bones and begin rebuilding bone marrow.
 Immunosuppressive drugs are typically given for a period of time after the transplant.
-This is to prevent the rejection of donor cells and to ensure the transplanted cells do not cause an autoimmune disease such as graft-versus-host disease (GVHD).
+This is to prevent the rejection of donor cells and to ensure the transplanted cells do not cause an autoimmune disease, such as graft-versus-host disease (GVHD).
 These drugs include cyclosporine and tacrolimus.

 Many older people (and those with other chronic illnesses) are not able to safely tolerate the high doses of chemotherapy that are used in stem cell transplants.
-In this case, a “reduced-intensity” transplant may be performed.
-In this procedure, which is also called a mini-transplant, lower doses of chemotherapy are given, potentially with radiation.
+In that case, a “reduced-intensity” transplant may be performed.
+In this procedure (which is also called a mini-transplant), lower doses of chemotherapy are given, potentially with radiation.
 The patient then receives allogeneic stem cells.

 All cancer treatments can cause side effects.
 It is important that you report any side effects you experience to your health care team so they can help you manage them.
 Report them right away—don’t wait for your next appointment.
 Doing so will improve your quality of life and allow you to stick with your treatment plan.
 It’s important to remember that not all people experience all side effects, and people may experience side effects not listed here.

 Side Effects of Chemotherapy

 The side effects of chemotherapy depend on the type and dose of drugs given and the length of time they are used, and can include: